 You can choose from any of their themes when you take out their yearly membership, but the most powerful and flexible is Divi.
 It is also the one I use the most with my client’s websites as it is also:

-Divi 2.5 now comes with a very flexible customizer like X, which allows you to define the basic layout of the website and pages, as well as the blog, the colours and fonts on all pages and areas (headings, text, header links etc).
+Divi 2.5 now comes with a very flexible customizer like X, which allows you to define the basic layout of the website and pages, as well as the blog, the colors, and fonts on all pages and areas (headings, text, header links, etc).

 They also have their own builder (Divi Builder), which although not as visual as Thrive (the next theme), is very powerful and recently completely updated.
 I have given it to a few clients, and they are able to learn it very quickly.